betterscientificsoftware/bssw.io/CseSwTestingTutorials.md

 Blurb about Webinar tutorials and links.

-For more information on better scientific software, go to [Better Scientific Software main page](http://betterscientificsoftware.info).
+For more information on better scientific software, go to the [Better Scientific Software main page](http://betterscientificsoftware.info).

 <!---
 Categories: reliability